 Its elegant design and high-end amenities, including a private swimming pool, will ensure a memorable vacation for you and your loved ones.
 This Bungalow is perfect for four people, consisting of a bedroom, a living room with two sofas, a modern bathroom with a shower, as well as a veranda of 112 sq.m.

-The peninsula of Kanoni, the home of Corfu Holiday Palace, is one of the most famous places in Corfu.
+The peninsula of Kanoni, is one of the most famous places in Corfu.
 The area was named after the canon that the French installed, which still lies at the center of the square.
-Starting from your room at Corfu Holiday Palace, you will easily explore the treasures of Corfiot nature, and plan your visits to nearby archaeological sites and attractions.
+Starting from your room, you will easily explore the treasures of Corfiot nature, and plan your visits to nearby archaeological sites and attractions.

 As soon as you arrive at the hotel, the breathtaking view of the Ionian Sea and the picturesque Pontikonisi, which means “Mouse Island”, will undoubtedly leave you speechless.
 Pontikonisi is the trademark of Corfu, named after its tiny size, and a visit by boat is an experience you should not miss.
 On the islet you will find the quaint Chapel of Pantokrator, which dates back to the 11th century.